haondt/talos/README.md

 #### Remote Hosts

-Talos also supports hosts on remote machines over ssh.
+Talos also supports remote hosts over SSH, using an identity file for authentication.
-To use this, Talos must have access to an identity file.

 ```json
 {